timmyreilly/Django-From-Azure/README.md

 5. Deployment
 6. Learning

-1. Configuring your box
-2. Spinning up your site
-3. Pulling from the cloud
-4. Configuring

-Ingredients for this workflow:
+## Ingredients for this work-flow:

 - Python 2.7 (Configure so you can run the REPL
 - A text editor (Sublime is good)